 Typically possessing heroin, methamphetamines, or cocaine will lead to a punishment of several years behind bars whether or not this is your first offense.
 The state is responsible for proving beyond a reasonable doubt that what was found in your possession was an illegal substance and that it belonged to you.
 Regardless of the allegations, all individuals charged have a right against unreasonable search and seizure.
 There are many other rights and protections under Missouri law or Kansas law and the U.S. Constitution.
 Those accused of possessing paraphernalia may also face legal consequences.

 Many individuals accused of a crime are not aware of the full range of their rights and may make mistakes that can compromise their future.
-This is why it is strongly recommended that any accused individual in Kansas or Missouri consult with a knowledgeable criminal defense attorney like Greg Abella right away.
-Greg’s primary goal is to get up to speed on the specifics of your case immediately so that proper defense action can be taken.
+This is why it is strongly recommended that any accused individual in Kansas or Missouri consult with a knowledgeable drug possession attorney like Greg Abella right away.
+Greg's primary goal is to get up to speed on the specifics of your case immediately so that proper defense action can be taken.
 As an accused individual, you will know where your case stands as it makes its way through the legal system.
 Being accused of a crime is unnerving enough- make sure you hire the right Missouri or Kansas criminal defense attorney to protect your rights and future.